tthorntone/AdNauseam-Wiki/Tips-and-tricks-waterfall.md

-Short but very useful tips and tricks.
+Short but useful tips and tricks, randomly added.

 #### Why using a blocker is **very important**